wp-plugins/floating-social-bar/readme.txt

 == Description ==

 Social media share buttons are a must have for every site, but they can significantly impact your site's speed.
+At <a href="http://www.wpbeginner.com" rel="friend" title=
-At [WPBeginner](http://www.wpbeginner.com "WPBeginner"), we created the floating social bar to maximize our social media visibility without impacting our site speed.
+"WPBeginner">http://www.wpbeginner.com</a>, we created the floating social bar to maximize our social media visibility without impacting our site speed.

 Floating social bar is a light-weight WordPress plugin that adds a horizontal floating share bar to your blog posts, pages, and other post types.
 The floating ability allows this eye-catching social media bar to get you maximum shares.